bcit-ci/netbeans-plugin/src/com/codeigniter/netbeans/documentation/readme.txt

-This folder is meant to hold code generation code (Max)
+This folder is meant to hold code for documentation and integrated help.
+(David)